benmarch/grunt-bower-main/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.1.4 - The Singularity - Added support for ".bower.json"
+- 0.1.3 - Kwirky Keywords - fixed NPM keywords so that we show up on Grunt/Plugins page.
+- 0.1.2 - Broken Window - fixed bug in windows that prevented files from being copied.
+- 0.1.1 - Globular Cluster - added support for globbing patterns in main definitions.
 - 0.1.0 - Initial release
-- 0.1.1 - Globular Cluster - added support for globbing patterns in main definitions.
-- 0.1.2 - Broken Window - fixed bug in windows that prevented files from being copied.
-- 0.1.3 - Kwirky Keywords - fixed NPM keywords so that we show up on Grunt/Plugins page.

 ## License
 Copyright (c) 2014 Ben March.
 Licensed under the MIT license.